 An increase in the efficiency of the computer software, that is, an increase in the level of service provided by the computer software without the ability to perform additional tasks.

-An extension of the estimated useful life of the software.
+An extension of the estimated useful life of the computer software.

 If the modification does not result in any of the above outcomes, the modification should be considered maintenance, and the associated outlays should be expensed as incurred.